arriagadadev/Adminator-admin-dashboard-laravel/README.md

 The objective of this project is to facilitate this template to Laravel developers, since the implementation of the official project to a blade template is not trivial

+## Prerequisites
+You just need to clone the repository and meet the [Laravel 6.x requirements](https://laravel.com/docs/6.x#server-requirements).

 ## More about Adminator Admin Dashboard Template

 * You can see the repository [here](https://github.com/puikinsh/Adminator-admin-dashboard)